 Today we’re going to talk about what to think about when managing the cash collected at fundraising campaigns such as fetes, mothers day stalls, sausage sizzles etc.

-In all of the volunteer groups I’ve worked with, everyone is delightful and the thought of ‘not trusting’ somebody with handling cash is not on anyone’s radar.
+In all of the volunteer groups I’ve worked with, everyone is delightful and the thought of ‘not trusting’ somebody with cash handling is not on anyone’s radar.
 Appropriate procedures are not about a lack of trust, though, they are about being smart and avoiding a potential problem.
 They do happen.

 Not only will your group be protected against someone walking off ‘Winona-style’ with your cash, but you also protect innocent volunteers from having ‘the question’ asked of them.
 ‘What happened to that money that was there’ or ‘There’s supposed to be more money than this’ are not questions that anybody wants to be asked.